World Schools Style debate: Second speeches

-Their role is to rebut the arguments given by the other side and respond to the rebuttal given by the other side.
-Eventually, they can continue with their team's case and give more arguments if they choose so.
+Their role is to rebut the arguments given by the other side and respond to the rebuttal given by the other side, ensuring that their arguments still stand.
+They are allowed to introduce weighing metrics such as the scale, intensity, likelihood, consent, or moral importance of the impacts of an argument, by which that argument should be credited more by a judge than another argument.
+Eventually, they can continue with their team's case and must give new arguments.